-- Employers may get into legal trouble for requiring email communications after hours.
-Emails may be considered compensable for nonexempt employees.
+- Employers may get into legal trouble for requiring email communication after hours.
+These emails may be considered compensable for nonexempt employees.

-While you may think that having your employees respond to emails after work and on the weekends is a good way to increase productivity, encouraging them to do so actually hurts their job performance, research suggests.
+While you may think it increases productivity to have your employees respond to emails after work and on weekends, encouraging them to stay in constant communication actually hurts their job performance, research suggests.

-Employers damage their employeesꞌ well-being, work-life balance and job performance when they create expectations that work-related emails should be monitored and responded to during non-work hours, according to an Academy of Management study.
+Employers damage their employees’ well-being, work-life balance and job performance when they create expectations that work-related emails should be monitored and responded to during non-work hours, according to an Academy of Management study.
 To identify and prevent employee burnout, business owners and managers should be aware of the downside of employees being available constantly.
 [Read related article: Professional Email Etiquette]

 Dangers of always being readily available through email

-“An ‘always on’ culture with high expectations to monitor and respond to emails during non-work time may prevent employees from ever fully disengaging from work, leading to chronic stress and emotional exhaustion,” the study’s authors wrote.
+“An ‘always-on’ culture with high expectations to monitor and respond to emails during non-work time may prevent employees from ever fully disengaging from work, leading to chronic stress and emotional exhaustion,” the Academy of Management study’s authors wrote.

-The researchers conducted surveys of 600 working adults, who were recruited from a business school alumni association and LinkedIn interest groups and had jobs in a wide variety of industries and organizations.
+The researchers conducted surveys of 600 working adults recruited from a business school alumni association and from LinkedIn interest groups; participants’ jobs spanned various industries and organizations.

-The first survey asked how many hours a week participants devoted to after-hours email, what type of expectations their employer had for them to respond to emails after work, their levels of psychological detachment from work and emotional exhaustion, and how they felt about having to think about work issues while at home.
+The first survey asked how many hours a week participants devoted to after-hours emails, the expectations their employer had for them to respond to emails after work, their levels of psychological detachment from work and emotional exhaustion, and how they felt about having to consider work issues while at home.
 A follow-up survey a week later inquired about their work-life balance.

 The study’s authors discovered that the participants spent an average of eight hours a week reading and responding to company-related emails after hours.
-However, it was the expectation to read and respond to emails that caused greater issues.
+However, the expectation that they must respond to emails caused the most significant issues.

 “Diminished work detachment due to email-related overload is not necessarily caused by the time spent on handling the work email, but instead is strongly tied to anticipatory stress caused by organizational expectations,” the authors wrote.

-This lower ability to disconnect from work translates into poorer work-life balance and causes emotional exhaustion, which earlier research has shown to negatively affect job performance.
+This diminished ability to disconnect from work translates to a poorer work-life balance and causes emotional exhaustion, which earlier research has shown to affect job performance negatively.

 Lack of work-life balance

-The negative effects of feeling the need to respond to emails during non-work hours were greatest for employees who strongly wished to keep their work and family separate.
-While these family-oriented employees are generally more likely to detach from work than those who don’t care as much about work bleeding into their personal lives, the insistence on after-hours email availability upsets their ability to do so.
+The adverse effects of feeling the need to respond to after-hours emails were most significant for employees who strongly wished to keep their work and family lives separate.
+While family-oriented employees are more likely to detach from work than those who don’t care as much about work bleeding into their personal lives, the insistence on after-hours email availability impedes their good intentions, leading to frustration.

-The study’s authors believe that that employees who don't care greatly about keeping their work and personal lives completely separate may actually have an easier time disconnecting, since their personal preferences do not conflict with their companies’ expectations.
+The Academy of Management study’s authors believe that employees who aren’t as concerned about keeping their work and personal lives completely separate may actually have an easier time disconnecting since their preferences don’t conflict with their companies’ expectations.

 Tips to avoid checking email after work

-Employees need to be proactive to stop checking emails after work hours.
-For starters, remove any push notifications from your mobile device.
-There is no need to receive an instant alert each time you receive a new email.
-If you’re worried about missing an important communication, you can set up your push notifications to only inform you of emails from those on your VIP list.
+There’s no need to receive an instant alert every time you receive a new email.
+If you’re worried about missing an important communication, set up your push notifications to inform you of emails or messages only from those on your VIP list.

-Eliminating screen time altogether is a good way to get a break on the weekends.
-For instance, you could make a goal to have unplugged Sundays where you avoid looking at any electronics for the entire day.
+Eliminating screen time is a good way to get a break on the weekends.
+For instance, you could make a goal of having “unplugged Sundays,” where you avoid looking at any electronics for the entire day.
 You can also consider checking email only once over the weekend.